Fulg/VORON_Mods/VORON_V2/DirectDrive_AB_Drives/README.md

-# Step-down-less AB Drive for V2.2
+# DirectDrive AB Drive for V2.2
 These were designed for the following reasons:
  - Eliminate the 40$ stepdown
  - Reduce mechanical complexity